 Local buses feature expanded late night service; fares are $1.70 with a Charlie Card and $2 without.

 For specific information on routes and schedules, call the MBTA at 617-222-3200 or visit mbta.com.
 Information is in several languages and the website offers a very useful "Trip Planner" to get you to your destination.

 Operated by the Massachusetts Bay Transportation Authority, Boston's Commuter Rail services the outlying Boston suburbs.
 Service is available from several T stations, but most departures take place at South Station, North Station or Back Bay Station.
 Phone: 617.222.3200.
 Visit the MBTA site for more information.

 Taxi service is available throughout the city.
 From Logan International Airport to most hotels in Boston and Cambridge, current fares are approximately $25-$35.00, one way.
 You may also book online or call 617-410-7500

 Service is widely available throughout Massachusetts.
 All intercity/interstate buses depart from South Station.
 Ticket counters are located on the third level of the Transportation Center.
 For information, call the South Station Bus Terminal at 617-737-8040

 Logan Express to Back Bay

 Logan Express stops at all terminals.
-Bus route time is approximately 20 minutes.
+Bus route time is approximately 20 minutes starting on the hour.
+Cost to ride is only $3 (credit or debit card - cash not accepted).
 Be sure to allow extra time during rush hour periods.